 “Well,” Maximilian thought aloud.
 There were still elven children afoot there, so it was clear that female elves did exist.
 “I did not see many my age.
 There are far too many stories in their lore about human men running off with elven women.”

 “Yes, that is true.”
 L’lea smiled.
 “One of our most famous wars had something to do with such a situation.
-One of your Kings of the East was determined to wed a Princess of the West.
-Things did not end well for the Princess already was spoken for.”
+One of your kings of the East was determined to wed a princess of the West.
+She was already spoken for and so things did not end well for the Eastern king.”

 “Do you think that Princess would have agreed even if she wasn’t otherwise engaged?”